Sanglorian/orcus/Orcus Rulebook - current.md

 If a power must be maintained with concentration, that fact appears in a Maintain entry, and the power specifies what action is required from you each turn to maintain it.
 You can end concentration at any time (no action required).

 You can maintain any number of powers, provided you have the actions to do so.

+## Boost

+If a power has a "Boost" entry, then the power can be selected at a higher level with the improved effect.

+## Keywords

 ### Conjuration